Kiep13/BookFund-v.2/README.md

 ### Docker

-To rin docker image, go to **docker** folder and run next command (your cmd should be in the same folder as dockerfile):
+To run docker image, go to **docker** folder and run next command (your cmd should be in the same folder as dockerfile):
 ```
   docker build -t bookfund-postgres .
 ```